rileym65/ElfosV5/README.md

 any news or updates concerning Elf/OS v5.

 Status as of 12/4/2023:

-  The kernel has passed initial testing is pretty much ready for beta release
+  The kernel has passed initial testing and is pretty much ready for beta release

   The files that touch dirents: dir, touch, and chmod have had new version made for Elf/OS v5

-  I have working C-based setup programs that can create new disk images with Elf/OS v5 and basic tools installed (still would need to extract basetools5.blr)
+  I have working C-based setup programs that can create new disk images with Elf/OS v5 and basic tools installed (still would need to extract basetools5.lbr)

-  I have a working 1802 assembly installer now for type I filesystems, and will ahve an 1802 asembly for type II within the next day or two
+  I have a working 1802 assembly installer now for type I filesystems, and will have an 1802 assembly for type II within the next day or two

   With the installers it should be possible to install brand new disks with Elf/OS 5, using type II, up to 136gb disks can now be used.